Name: Nasal Insulin

 Intranasal insulin appeared safe in a subsequent four-month course of 20 or 40 IUs of intranasal insulin or placebo given to a larger group of 104 people with aMCI or mild to moderate AD.
 Called SNIFF-120, this single-center study reported some preservation of cognition in younger participants and some preservation of function.
 The study reported no change in the CSF biomarkers between the groups, but some signals on subgroup analysis (Craft et al., 2012; Jul 2010 news story).
 Different responses by gender or ApoE genotype were also reported (Claxton et al., 2013).

-In September 2013, the Alzheimer's Disease Cooperative study began enrolling for Study of Nasal Insulin in the Fight Against Forgetfulness (SNIFF), a federally funded study that is to deliver 20 IU of insulin or placebo after breakfast and dinner to 240 people with either aMCI or early AD.
-This study is set to run until early 2017.
+In September 2013, the Alzheimer's Disease Cooperative study began enrolling for Study of Nasal Insulin in the Fight Against Forgetfulness (SNIFF), a federally funded study that delivered 20 IU of insulin or placebo after breakfast and dinner to 240 people with either aMCI or early AD.
+The study used two different insulin delivery devices.
+After one year of treatment, there was no cognitive or functional difference between insulin and placebo groups in the main cohort of 240 patients who used one device.
+A smaller group of 48 who used another device did show slowing of worsening in the ADAS-COG-12 subscale and activities of daily living at one year (Craft et al., 2020).

 The trials of intranasal insulin vary in that some test fast-acting forms of insulin as used in diabetes therapy, while others evaluate longer-acting insulin analogs.
-For example, two trials conducted at the University of Washington in Seattle between 2011 and 2013 evaluated insulin detemir, a long-acting insulin analog that differs from human insulin by one amino acid.
-A three-week study in 60 patients with MCI or AD compared 10 and 20 IUs of insulin detemir twice daily to placebo.
-A subsequent four-month study then compared 20 IUs twice daily of insulin detemir to 20 IUs of regular insulin twice daily in 90 patients.
-Both trials looked for effects on a memory composite and six different secondary outcomes; results are not yet published.
+For example, two trials conducted at the University of Washington, Seattle, between 2011 and 2013 evaluated insulin detemir, a long-acting insulin analog that differs from human insulin by one amino acid.
+A three-week study in 60 patients with MCI or AD compared 10 and 20 IUs of detemir twice daily to placebo.
+The higher dose improved memory in ApoE4 carriers, worsened it in noncarriers, and did not change daily function or executive function (Claxton et al., 2015).
+A subsequent four-month study compared 20 IUs twice daily of insulin detemir to 20 IUs of regular insulin twice daily in 36 patients.
+Regular insulin, but not detemir, improved memory compared with placebo, and was associated with preserved brain volume in several regions on MRI (Craft et al., 2017).
+These trials did not measure exposure or target engagement.

 For more trials on nasal insulin in Alzheimer's, see clinicaltrials.gov.

 Nasal insulin is also being evaluated for neurologic conditions other than Alzheimer's.
 In February 2014, a trial started up at the University of Massachusetts.
-It will evaluate the effect of 40 IUs of regular insulin on a visuospatial memory test, the Unified Parkinson's Disease Rating Scale, and other measures in 22 patients with Parkinson's disease and 22 patients with multiple system atrophy.
+It evaluated the effect of 40 IUs of regular insulin on a visuospatial memory test, the Unified Parkinson's Disease Rating Scale, and other measures compared to placebo in 15 patients with Parkinson's disease.
+Insulin improved verbal fluency and clinical measures of PD severity compared to placebo.
+One patient with MSA remained stable on insulin treatment (Novak et al., 2019).

 Furthermore, various trials have evaluated nasal insulin for effects on cognitive symptoms in psychiatric conditions such as schizophrenia, bipolar, and major depressive disorder.